AttentionX/InstructBLIP_PEFT/README.md

-# Parameter-Efficient Fine-tuning of InstructBLIP for Visual Reasoning Tasks

-We inspect the effectiveness of PEFT methods on the Q-Former and LLM layer for Visual Reasoning Tasks.
+# Towards Efficient Visual-Language Alignment of the Q-Former for Visual Reasoning Tasks

 ## Overview

-Visual language models have recently demonstrated enhanced capabilities in visual reasoning tasks by employing external modules upon language models for visual language alignment.
-InstructBLIP uses a Q-Former and a projection layer to convert input image embeddings into soft visual prompts to enhance the instruction-following capabilities of large language models (LLMs).
-Although fine-tuning InstructBLIP has shown great results in downstream tasks, previous works have been restrictive, only full fine-tuning the Q-Former, while freezing the LLM.

-In this work, we investigate the performance of the PEFT method, LoRA, on both the Q-Former and the base LLMs, specifically Flan-T5-XL and Vicuna-7B, using visual reasoning benchmarks ScienceQA and IconQA.
-We observe that, when the LLM is frozen, training the Q-Former with LoRA achieves comparable performance to full fine-tuning using under 2% of the trainable parameters.
-Furthermore, fine-tuning the LLM consistently result in better performances than InstructBLIP.
-Lastly, applying LoRA to both the LLM and the Q-Former surpasses the performance of only full fine-tuning the Q-Former while using less than 12% of the trainable parameters.
-These results highlight the effectiveness of applying PEFT to visual language models for visual reasoning tasks.
+Recent advancements in large language models have demonstrated enhanced capabilities in visual reasoning tasks by employing additional encoders for aligning different modalities.
+While the Q-Former has been widely used as a general encoder for aligning several modalities including image, video, audio, and 3D with large language models, previous works on its efficient training and the analysis of its individual components have been limited.
+In this work, we investigate the effectiveness of parameter efficient fine-tuning (PEFT) the Q-Former using InstructBLIP with visual reasoning benchmarks ScienceQA and IconQA.
+We observe that applying PEFT to the Q-Former achieves comparable performance to full fine-tuning using under 2% of the trainable parameters.
+Additionally, we employ AdaLoRA for dynamic parameter budget reallocation to examine the relative importance of the Q-Former’s sublayers with 4 different benchmarks.
+Our findings reveal that the self-attention layers are noticeably more important in perceptual visual-language reasoning tasks, and relative importance of FFN layers depends on the complexity of visual-language patterns involved in tasks.
 The code is available at https://github.com/AttentionX/InstructBLIP_PEFT.

 ## Contents (index)

 - [Install](#install)